Brigade Staff

 J8: Fundraising Officer

-After high school, she plans to attend one of the CSUs and major in Nursing.
+After graduating high school, she plans to attend a 4-year university and major in Public Health either here in the U.S or in Peru!

 LNO: Liaison Officer

-After high school, she plans to attend a four-year university and major in mathematics.
+After high school, she plans to attend a four-year university and major in a STEM-related field.